The project progress and main results of IMOTHEP's six technology streams are showcased here below:

 relevant specifications for the investigation of electric components, such as the power requirements and the operational constraints.
 In addition, previous studies have shown that the integration of HEP could

-lead to drastic changes on aircraft architecture to maximize benefits of this revolutionary type of propulsion, for example through the use of distributed electric propulsion (DEP) or boundary layer ingestion
+lead to drastic changes in aircraft architecture to maximize benefits of this revolutionary type of propulsion, for example through the use of distributed electric propulsion (DEP) or boundary layer ingestion

-In this context, the role of integrated vehicle design in IMOTHEP is to manage the consistency of technology integration at aircraft level through the achievement of three successive design loops.
+In this context, the role of integrated vehicle design in IMOTHEP is to manage the consistency of technology integration at aircraft level by realising three sequential design loops.
 After

 it will allow to incorporate the results of technological studies in the overall aircraft design process.